flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 Finally, we arrive at **Column Generation**, one of the most important topics in this series.

 Column Generation is easy to misunderstand if the connection among the simplex method, reduced costs, LP duality, and basis changes is not clear.
-Therefore, before reading this note, it is strongly recommended to understand the following topics:
+Therefore, before reading this note, **it is strongly recommended to understand the following topics:**

 1. linear programming and LP duality;
-2. the basic idea of the simplex method, especially why and how a basis changes;
+2. the principles of the simplex method, especially why a basis change is needed and how pivoting is performed;
-3. reduced costs and dual variables;
+3. reduced costs, dual variables, and the relationship between them, particularly how the reduced costs of the primal problem are related to a basic solution of the dual problem;
-4. the matrix form of the simplex method and reduced costs.
+4. the matrix form of the simplex method and the matrix form of reduced costs.

 A useful prerequisite is: